-- 2. Mobility and migration: By virtualizing not only the perclient access points, but also the middleboxes, OPENSDWN supports both seamless user mobility and dynamic resource allocation.
-The more dynamic resource management introduced by OPENSDWN enables the adjustment and migration of resources and functionality with the user, e.g., for flexibly scaling up or down resources depending on the demand.
-By collocating network functions, e.g., at night, also energy may be saved. - 3.
-Flexible deployment:: Network functions (firewalls, NATs, functionality for service differentiation) can be allocated and deployed flexibly.
-For instance, the different users of a house may use a shared box, outside their individual user premises, to run a middlebox or controller .
-The specific deployment requirements will depend on the scenario (fiber-to-the-home, endpoints of encryption tunnels, etc.). - 4.
-Flexible control and participatory networking: OPENSDWN provides unified programmability and control over the network devices and middleboxes.
-It also offers customization flexibilities through a participatory interface à la [17]: the interface can be used by the users to specify priorities over different applications (e.g., Youtube over Dropbox), and the control may also be handed over to an Internet Service Provider (ISP) for troubleshooting or for defining requirements and updating transmission rules.
-A local controller can also maintain connectivity between users in a neighborhood during network failures on the uplink.
+- 4) Flexible deployment:: Network functions (firewalls, NATs, functionality for service differentiation) can be allocated and deployed flexibly.
+For instance, the different users of a house may use a shared box, outside their individual user premises, to run a middlebox or controller.
+The specific deployment requirements will depend on the scenario (fiber-to-the-home, endpoints of encryption tunnels, etc.). - 5) Flexible control and participatory networking: OPENSDWN provides unified programmability and control over the network devices and middleboxes.
+It also offers customization flexibilities through a participatory interface à la [12]: the interface can be used by the users to specify priorities over different applications (e.g., Youtube over Dropbox), and the control may also be handed over to an Internet Service Provider (ISP) for troubleshooting, for defining requirements, and updating transmission rules.
+A local controller can also maintain connectivity between users in a neighborhood when Internet uplink failures occur.

-2.2 Overview
+B. Overview